The Green Manalishi (With the Two Prong Crown): Personnel

-Though he appeared in the photo on the single cover sleeve, Jeremy Spencer is thought not to have been present at the recording sessions, though he was present when Green was recording the eerie howling noises heard at the end of the song, according to an interview with Spencer on the BBC Peter Green documentary DVD, "Man of the World".

 Chart positions

 Judas Priest version

 Heavy metal band Judas Priest covered the song on their 1979 album Hell Bent for Leather (the American version of Killing Machine).
 The first worldwide release was on the band's live album, Unleashed in the East, released later that year.
-A re-recording of the song was also added as a bonus track on the German/Australian version of the album Demolition in 2001.
 The band performed it on Live Aid at JFK Stadium, Pennsylvania in 1985.
-This version features a dual guitar solo played by Glenn Tipton and K. K. Downing.

-PopMatters said the cover, "succeeded in such a way that the Priest version is now far more famous than the original.
+Adrien Begrand of PopMatters said the cover "succeeded in such a way that the Priest version is now far more famous than the original.
 They make it their own, accelerating the pace just enough to achieve a better balance of force and menace, and the groove created by drummer Les Binks cinches it.
 Priest’s towering version is nevertheless an all-time heavy metal classic."

-Other cover versions

-"The Green Manalishi" has been covered by other artists and bands:

-Corrosion of Conformity covered the song, using Judas Priest's arrangement, on their 1984 album Eye for an Eye.

-Melvins recorded a version of the song for their 1999 album The Maggot.
+A re-recording of the song, subtitled the '98 version, was included as one of the B-sides to the single "Bullet Train," and later as a bonus track on the German and Australian versions of the band’s 2001 album Demolition.